 (iv) donated, given, devised or bequeathed to the Authority;

-(e) a reference to a house or other building held by the Authority is a reference to a house or other building situated on land held by the Authority.
+(d) a reference to a house or other building held by the Authority is a reference to a house or other building situated on land held by the Authority.

 (2) A reference in a provision of this Act to an eligible person is a reference to a person who satisfies the conditions of eligibility from time to time determined by the Authority and approved by the Minister for the purposes of that provision.